Always knowing when to

 All you need is the right checklist.

-How to Have a Weed-Free Garden and Not Spend Hours Weeding
+Want a Weed-Free Garden?
+Here’s How to Weed a Garden but Not Spend Hours Weeding

 Sometimes gardening can feel like one long war against the weeds.